top of page

 ALABAMA LITERACY ACT

-The Alabama Literacy Act was passed in 2019 with the goal of improving reading proficiency across Alabama’s public schools.
-It ensures that students are reading on grade level by the end of third grade.
-Since reading is the foundation for lifelong success, the Alabama Literacy Act strives to provide all students with a strong start on their educational journey.
+The Alabama Literacy Act was passed in 2019 to help improve reading in Alabama public schools to ensure students are reading on grade level by the end of the 3rd grade.
+Reading is the gateway to lifelong achievement and the students of Alabama deserve a strong start on their path to success.

 Why Focus on Literacy?